camunda-community-hub/zeebe-client-node-js/README.md

 If no `requestTimeout` is specified, then the configured timeout of the broker gateway is used.
 Out of the box, this is 15 seconds by default.

-The most significant use of the `requestTimeout` is when using the `createWorkflowInstanceWithResult` command.
-If your workflow will take longer than 15 seconds to complete, you should specify a `requestTimeout`.
-See "[Start a Workflow Instance and await the Workflow Outcome](#start-await)".
+The most significant use of the `requestTimeout` is when using the `createProcessInstanceWithResult` command.
+If your process will take longer than 15 seconds to complete, you should specify a `requestTimeout`.
+See "[Start a Process Instance and await the Process Outcome](#start-await)".

 The third is the `longpoll` duration.
 This is the amount of time that the job worker holds a long poll request to activate jobs open.